gslewis.id.au:~

 Based on this structure, the relevant options for our QEMU invocation’s -netdev parameter are "tftp=/path/to/tftpboot" (specifies the root of the TFTP server) and "bootfile=/slackware64-current/pxelinux.0" (specifies the relative path to the PXE bootloader).

 Of course, all this just boots the installer with a blank QEMU image (slackware64.img) as /dev/sda.
 We still need to obtain the Slackware packages to install.
 All the same options discussed when using usbboot.img still apply for PXE boot.
-Indeed you can combine the -netdev "tftp/bootfile" options with the "smb" option to both boot the installer from QEMU’s TFTP server and install the packages from QEMU’s SMB server.
+Indeed you can combine the -netdev "tftp/bootfile" options with the "smb" option to both PXE boot the installer from QEMU’s TFTP server and install the packages from QEMU’s SMB server.

 Running the Slackware installer via PXE with SMB for packages